 - The density calculation applies to the fully expanded article or content of a page.

-- The content portion of the page excludes site headers, footers, and any content recommendations (e.g., “related articles” sections).
+- The content portion of the page excludes site headers, footers, content recommendations (e.g., “related articles” sections), and user comments.

 - Ads include either external content recommendations or mixed (i.e., internal and external) content recommendations.
 If a module links to a page on your own site, and the presence of the link is not paid for, then it is not included in the ad density calculation.